Throughout this COVID-19 pandemic, everything has been all over the place, by the feel of things.

 Our sessions are not the same day or time as normal as we are using Zoom to have counselling sessions now, and since I’ve been working from home, I’ve accommodated him and his schedule as much as I can.

 I like my counselor.
 He’s not the same as previous counselors I’ve had.
-He does two things that irk me: he does this weird, over-exaggerated face of miscomprehension at times, which makes me take 12 steps back because it reminds me of the way some people I know react to me when I’m making absolute sense; and he goes into this space of negative assurance whereby I think he expects me to fight back.
+He does two things that irk me: he does this weird, over-exaggerated face of miscomprehension at times, which makes me take 12 steps back because it reminds me of the way some people I know react to me when I’m making absolutely no sense; and he goes into this space of negative assurance whereby I think he expects me to fight back.
 Both drive me crazy, and I don’t quite know how to say, “Stop that.
 It’s not helpful.”

 He has been helpful too, and helped me unlock a few key weird associations I have made.
 Anger and anxiety being intertwined is one bad habit he’s broken me of, for example, by simply establishing the link.
 It has been extremely helpful to me.